Wood Stove Thermal Mass

 A lot of folks ask us about the materials of different wood stoves, and how that contributes to the stove retaining heat.
 People want their wood stoves to retain heat longer, so that they can stay warm even after the fire goes out.

-The thermal mass of a stove is dictated by its materials of construction and its physical mass, i.e. its weight.
+The thermal mass of a wood stove is dictated by its materials of construction and its physical mass, i.e. its weight.
 Small stoves are typically not big or heavy, so the amount of heat they hold on to is fairly limited.

 Let's examine the issue of thermal mass a little deeper, and discuss strategies for increasing your stove's thermal mass.
 If you don't care about the math and want to skip to augmenting your stove's thermal mass, click here to jump to the fun part.